skwp/dotfiles/README.md

  * vv - vertical split (Ctrl-w,v)
  * ss - horizontal split (Ctrl-w,s)
  * ,, - zoom a window to max size and again to unzoom it (ZoomWin plugin, usually C-w,o)
- * ,oq - open quickfix window (this is where output from GitGrep goes)
+ * ,qo - open quickfix window (this is where output from GitGrep goes)
- * ,q  - close quickfix
+ * ,qc - close quickfix

  **NERDTree Project Tree**